marclafr/Digital-Wolves-Games/README.md

-Ôªø## Digital Wolves Games presents...
+## Digital Wolves Games presents...

-Tower Defender:
+Age of Empires: Defenders:

 Introduction:

 Age Of Empires 2: Defenders is a game for the Project 2 subject on the Design and Development of Videogames degree at Centre de la Imatge i la Tecnologia Multimedia (CITM), Terrassa.
 Our aim will be to create a Tower Defense with some mechanics, units, buildings and art from Age of Empires II: The Age of Kings, developed by Ensemble Studios.

+Controls:

+Game controls are based in a mouse and keyboard.
+While the keyboard can be used for ìhot-keysî the mouse is used for most of the game control:

+- Mouse:
+ 	- left click: interact with ui (mainlly click buttons).
+Create soldiers and towers using the UI aswell.
+ 	- left click and drag: select units or buildings.
+Preference in units.
+	- right click: is used to move selected units and chose 		targets.

+Shortcuts
+- Keyboard:
+	- 1: To create simple tower.
+	- 2: To create bombard tower.
+	- 3: To create wood wall.
+	- 4: To create one two handed sword man in front the townhall.
+	- 8: To create GOD character
+	- 9: To create enemy Two handed sword man near the townhall.
+	- X: Investigate Cavalry Defense (25 seconds, 300 gold).
+	- C: Investigate Cavalry Attack (30 seconds, 300 gold).
+	- V: Investigate Stone (1 second, 300 gold + 100/level)).
+	- B: Investigate Wood (1 second, 300 gold + 100/level)).
+	- N: Lose the game.
+	- M: Win the game.
+	- K: Kill selected units (allies only).
+	- W/A/S/D: For camera movement.
+	- Space Bar: Center camera on town hall.
+	- ESC: To go to menu.
+	- F1: Show game stats.
+	- F2: Twitter.
+	- F3: Facebook.
+	- F4: Wiki on github.
+	- F10: Activate debug mode.

+		While on debug mode:
+			- F5: +1000 food resources.
+			- F6: +1000 wood resources.
+			- F7: +1000 gold resources.
+			- F8: +1000 stone resources.
+			- F9: Shows walkability map.

+You can select on townhall to create buildings or train diferent units with buttons on left corner.
+Also you can select the university to research about elementary towers and faster recolection of resouces.
+Once you have the elementary investigation, you can select our tower and upgrade with the button located on the left corner.

+Changelist:

+v0.8:
+- Save & Load.
+- Tutorial.
+- Minimap.
+- Investigations full operative.
+- Towers elementary upgrades.
+- Area of bombard towers done.

+v0.8:
+- New Wall placement system.
+- University and it's investigations avaibles.
+- Turrets ables to be upgraded after doing it's investigations.
+- Tutorial implemented.
+- You're able to destroy your own turrets.

+v0.7:
+- Performance enhanced :)
+- Units creation is from from townhall (and towers).
+- New Units (with costs):
+	- Champion.
+	- Paladin.
+	- Arbalest.
+	- Heavy cavalry archer.
+- New icons for units/towers/resources.

+v0.6:
+- All resources implemented.
+- Investigations implemented in code.
+- Perfectioned arrows trajectory.
+- Final map implemented (with some visual bugs :( ).
+- Optimization on units pathfinding (JPS).
+- Now you can withdraw the allies from the battle and move 	them at your will.
+- GOD character implemented.
+Kill everything that moves with 	him!
+- Enemies printed in a different color (red).
+- Added new enemy units.
+- Animations of fire, ice and air in projectiles implemented.
+- Sound and trash when a building is destroyed.
+- New score scene implemented.
+- Trophies.
+- Bombs implemented.
+- Added a new button to jump on waves but not functionally 	yet.

+v0.5:
+- Resource management is available with two resource: wood and stone.
+- Turret construction and walls to defend him / herself with, with one turret type without upgrades and a wall building.
+- A punctuation system to determine the best players as well as the end goal or victory condition.
+- One unit type is operational and is usable for defence.
+- There's one enemy type and obviously one wave type.
+- Both enemy and allied units are the two-handed swordsman shown in our wiki, on the Units section of our GDD: https://github.com/marclafr/Digital-Wolves-Games/wiki/Game-Design-Document#units
+- Our map is fully operational.
+The concept and design on whitch said map is based can be found in the map section of our GDD: https://github.com/marclafr/Digital-Wolves-Games/wiki/Game-Design-Document#map

+v0.4:
+- Units look for enemies and if they find someone, they go to fight with them.
+You can't stop them though.
+- Towers attack units when they are build.
+- You can see if you can build the tower to the place you want.
+- Units delete correctly!
+No more bugs in combat.
+- We have canceled unit collision temporarily in order to have a good combat system, it will be in the next version!

+v0.3:
+- Added new amazing map!
+- Solved some bugs.

+v0.2:
+- Enemies walk to their destination if you don't stop them.
+- We can press the buttons of the HUD and spawn the tower, and two diferents units (ally/enemy) with left click on a walkable tiled.
+- The units will fight with allies if they are next to each other automatically.
+- You can check each unit HP, attack and armour if they are selected alone.

+v0.1:

+- Move units, thought they will end up together in the same point.
+- Build a tower by clicking the number 1
+- Move the camera with the directional arrows.

 About final Game:

 You are the comander of a small village and you will need to defend to the diferents civilizations.
 You will need to survive the maximum number of waves to repel the atack.
-Each wave will encrease the difficulty of the enemies waves.
+Each wave will increase the difficulty of the enemies waves.
 You can build towers and training camps to protect the village.
 You can put the towers on the green areas.
-Also we can upgrade with the resouces and do more efective the stadistics of towers.
+Also we can upgrade with the resources and do more effective the stadistics of towers.
-The player will win once the time counter is over (20 minutes) and will lose if the enemy destroys the townhall.
+The player will win once the time counter is over (30 minutes) and will lose if the enemy destroys the wall to the city.

-Resouces:
+Resources:

 You will get an area to collect resouces.
 It serves to upgrade and build the towers and each upgrades.
 You can upgrade the resouces to collect faster.
 But you will need to do a good managment with resouces.

-Controls:

-The game controles are based in a mouse and keyboard.
-While the keyboard can be used for ‚Äúhot-keys‚Äù the mouse is used for most of the game‚Äôs control:
- - left click: select units or buildings and interact with ui (mainlly click buttons)
- - left click and drag: grup selection of units and multi wall consturction.
- - right click: is used to move selected units, chose targets and to change spawn destination of buildings that produce units.
- - space: camera move to townhall.

-You can click on townhall to create buildings or train diferent units.
-Also you can select the university to research about elementary towers and faster recolection of resouces.
-Once you have the elementary investigation, you can select our tower and upgrade with the button located down to the left.

-Short-cuts

- - With number "1": You will build a basic wood tower.
- - With number "2": You will build a basic bombard tower.
- - With number "3": You will build a basic wall.
-You can drag with walls to create more than one wall at the same time.

- - Alternate through towers (Q)
- - Training Camp (W)
- - University (E)
- - Mill (A)
- - Lumber Camp (S)
- - Mining Camp (D)

 Towers:

 You will have 2 types of towers at the beginning of the game.
-Basic wood tower and basic bombard tower.
+Simple tower and  bombard tower.
 On library you can investigate for upgrade our tower to different types of elementary towers.

- - Wood Tower: Got normal damage, normal hp, normal range and rate of fire.
+ - Simple Tower: Got normal damage, normal hp, normal range and rate of fire.
- - Bombard Tower: Got a lot of damge, a lot of hp, less range than wood tower and heavy rate of fire.
+ - Bombard Tower: Got a lot of damge, a lot of hp, less range than simple tower and heavy rate of fire.
 Elementary types of towers:

- - Fire Tower: More damage than a wood tower, more health but less range.
+ - Fire Tower: More damage than a simple tower, more health but less range.
- - Ice Tower: Little more damage than wood tower, little more health and shoots freeze the enemies.
+ - Ice Tower: Little more damage than simple tower, little more health and shoots freeze the enemies.
- - Air Tower: Little bit more damage than wood tower, little bit more healt, more range than basic tower and more rate of fire.
+ - Air Tower: Little bit more damage than simple tower, little bit more healt, more range than simple tower and more rate of fire.

-Same from bombards towers.
+Same from bombards towers with each statistics.

 Trophies: